Portus: Linking Alloy with SMT-based Finite Model Finding: Evaluation

 Next, for each model in our PE Set, we run \portus{} once on a series of problems that use an exact scope size in the set $\{2,4,6,8,10,12,\dots,80\}$ for the chosen worst-scaling signature only.
 We again use a timeout of \scalingtimeout{} minutes and we record the maximum scope size for which \portus{} completes within this timeout.
 If \portus{} achieves a higher maximum scope size within the timeout than \kodkod{} does for a particular model, then \portus{} scales better than \kodkod{} on the chosen \textit{hard} signature.
 Figure~\ref{fig:eval-kodkod-portus-scalability} plots a point for each query at $(x,y)$ where $x$ is the maximum scope size achieved by \portus{} and $y$ is the maximum scope size achieved by \kodkod{}.
 Points above the dashed line are queries where \kodkod{} scaled better than \portus{} and vice versa.
-There are twelve queries where \portus{} scales better than \kodkod{}.
 In this figure, points overlap; in particular the upper right `$\times$' represents 24 queries.
+Of the 39 queries that reach a scope of 80 before the timeout, there are twelve queries where \portus{} scales better than \kodkod.

-\resques{Are there language features where \portus\ scales better than \kodkod?} To determine if there are Alloy language features that scale better in \portus\ compared to \kodkod, we manually construct some toy (but non-trivial) models which each isolate a feature of the Alloy language in order to evaluate that feature fairly independently.
-We call this our \textbf{Feature Model Set (FM Set)}.
+\resques{Is there evidence that \portus\ might scale better on some Alloy language features than \kodkod?} It would be useful to know if \portus\ is likely to perform better than \kodkod\ on models that have specific language features.
+In this section, we describe a preliminary investigation toward answering the question of when to use \portus\ and when to use \kodkod.
+We manually construct some very simple Alloy models that try to isolate an Alloy language feature (\myeg\ transitive closure) and that show differences in the scalability of the model in \portus\ and \kodkod.
+We call this set of models our \textbf{Feature Model Set (FM Set)}.
 These models are all satisfiable.
-We scale all signatures of the model with scope values in the set $\{2,4,6,8,10, 12, \dots, 80\}$ with a timeout of five minutes.
-We report on some of these queries to provide evidence that \portus\ may have better performance with respect to scalability compared to \kodkod\ for some Alloy language features.
-The results of this evaluation for several Alloy language features are shown in Figure~\ref{fig:eval-kodkod-portus-feature-model-scalability} and the simple models are shown in the captions of the figures.
+We scale each signature of each model with scope values in the set $\{2,4,6,8,10, 12, \dots, 80\}$ with a timeout of five minutes.
+For models with multiple signatures, the other signatures are kept at a fixed scope.
+After a timeout occurs, we stop increasing the scope.
+The results of this evaluation for some models in our FM Set are shown in Figure~\ref{fig:eval-kodkod-portus-feature-model-scalability} and the simple models are shown in the captions of the figure.